 Individuals with a blood clotting disorder should receive vaccines through subcutaneous injection.

 - the outer side or back of the upper arm

 - the front and outer side of the upper thigh

 Intraosseous injections use a special needle to puncture the bone marrow in order to reach the veins.
 The bone marrow has a rich blood supply that connects straight to the circulatory system.

-Healthcare professionals typically reserve intraosseous injections for emergencies, when intravenous access proves difficult or impossible, according to a 2016 systematic review.
+Healthcare professionals typically reserve intraosseous injections for emergencies, when intravenous access proves difficult or impossible, according to a

 Healthcare professionals use intraosseous injection as the quickest way to give fluids, drugs, and blood products to patients in many emergency situations, such as: